SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/smbo/tpe.rst

 .. note::

-    **Key Insight:** TPE inverts the modeling problem.
+    TPE inverts the modeling problem.
 Instead of modeling ``P(score | parameters)`` like a GP, it models ``P(parameters | good)`` and ``P(parameters | bad)``.
 This inversion is what makes TPE naturally handle categorical and conditional parameters: kernel density estimation works on